The best comfort food ever

-Before coming in Puglia to spend your holidays, start your trip making yourself the delicious focaccia barese.
+Before coming to Puglia to spend your holidays, start your trip making yourself the delicious focaccia barese.

-I’ll give you suggestions, tips and tricks to make and eat the most tasty focaccia barese as well as locals do.
+I’ll give you suggestions, tips and tricks to make and eat the tastiest focaccia barese as well as locals do.

 Well, it’s not the only one, but probably the most easy to get every day!

-There’s a rich culture and tradition of street food, obviously made with local products due to the Puglia position and climate.
+There is a rich culture of street food, obviously made with local products due to Puglia’s position and climate.

-In Bari focaccia is kinda a bread, seasoned with tomatoes, olives, virgin olive oil and oregano.
-It’s made up of poor, very simple and local ingredients.
+In Bari, the focaccia is a kind of bread, seasoned with tomatoes, olives, virgin olive oil, and oregano.
+It is made with poor, very simple, and local ingredients.

-The recipe I’ll going to give you is made by two of the greatest Apulian food bloggers Fables de Sucre.
-I started follow them some years ago and every recipe on this blog is perfect, tested and fantastic.
+The recipe I’m going to give you is made by two of the coolest Apulian food bloggers Fables de Sucre.
+I started following them some years ago, and every recipe on this blog is perfect, tested, and fantastic.

-Before talking about the recipe I want to tell you briefly what the focaccia means for me and how and when the Apulians eat it.
+Before talking about the recipe, I want to tell you briefly what focaccia means for me and how and when the Apulians eat it.

-When I was a kid I used to spend some time with my granny who lived in Bari city.
-Normally I walked with her and my elder sister through the streets of the city and very often she bought us a piece of focaccia from one of the many bakeries.
+When I was a kid, I used to spend some time with my granny who lived in Bari city.
+Usually, I walked with her and my elder sister through the streets of the city, and very often, she bought us a piece of focaccia from one of the many bakeries.

-Obviously me and my sister were waiting for that, for us it was a gift, doubtless.
+Obviously, my sister and I were waiting for that.
+For us, it was a gift, doubtless.
 So, from my early life, the rest of my days were marked by the smell and taste of focaccia.

-Yeah, I know it’s funny, but the smell which comes from a baked focaccia it’s magical.
+Yeah!
+I know this is a funny story, but the smell that comes from baked focaccia is magical, you’ll see!

-When I started cooking, the first thing I baked was a focaccia barese and learn how to make it, was a stoke of luck for me.
+When I started cooking, the first thing I baked was a focaccia barese, and learn how to make it was a stroke of luck for me.

 As I said before, the memory of the smell of focaccia often made my day absolutely better.
 So, chiefly when I was abroad and sad or melancholic about leaving my family and my land, I baked focaccia and ran into my comfort zone.

-Making it yourself you’ll try this feeling.
-It’s something very close to the perfect smell of the just baked bread with addition of oregano, which gives a plus to everything.
+Making it yourself, you’ll try this feeling.
+It’s something very close to the perfect smell of the just-baked bread with the addition of oregano, which gives a plus to everything.

-Usually in the land of Bari people eat focaccia as a snack in the middle of the day, during a party cut in many and little pieces or by the sea in a relaxing day on the beach.
+Usually, in the land of Bari, people eat focaccia as a snack in the middle of the day, during a party cut in many and little pieces, or by the sea on a relaxing day on the beach.

 Sometimes people eat it even as a main meal during lunch or dinner when they need to run into a comfort zone.